4est-is-Forrest/square-iron/content/_index.md

       experience in IT while interacting with a broad range of technologies.
-Additionally, more than three years of consistent and diverse utilization of the Python language in a professional environment. \n\n##### Efficiency-driven, detail-oriented, and demonstrated tenacity in learning and solving difficult problems.
-Seeking interesting and challenging technical prospects where comprehensive IT knowledge compounded with coding abilities would be greatly beneficial to the team and organization."
+Additionally, more than three years of consistent and diverse utilization of the Python language in a professional environment. \n\n##### Efficiency-driven, detail-oriented, and demonstrated tenacity in learning and solving difficult problems. "
     actions: []
   - title: Overview
     content: |-